guitargeek/tmva-to-xgboost/README.md

 ## Compiling

-The tmva2xgboost script has no dependencies other than the C++ standard library.
+The tmva2xgboost script has no dependencies other than the C++ standard library and the [boost libraries](https://www.boost.org/).

 ```bash
 g++ -o tmva2xgboost -lboost_program_options tmva2xgboost.cpp